Watch out for Orphan pages in your site

 Ever heard of Orphan pages?
 These are pages that are located outside the navigation of your site but are still reachable on your site by extensive crawlers (like Google....).
 Often you may not even know that they are there, but they can seriously harm your SEO efforts.
 Make sure you are aware of this risk.

-First of all: having orphan pages in your site in itself is not necessarily bad, as long as you are aware and mitigate any risks in your workflow.
-You may think this article won't effect you, but I'm pretty sure it does.
-Just let me give you some examples, and then look at your site again....
+First of all: having orphan pages on your site in itself is not necessarily bad, as long as you are aware of and mitigate any risks in your workflow.
+You may think this article won't affect you, but I'm pretty sure it does.
+Just let me give you some examples, and then look at your site again...
 Almost every site has at least a few of these pages, but this is usually not that much of a worry.
 However, some sites have loads of them, and then you may have issues.